belastingdienst/opr-paas/docs/overview/core_concepts/authorization.md

   to the RBAC block so that the applicable groups get the permissions in ArgoCD as required;

-  Additionally the Paas operator configmap can have additional `argopermissions` to be handed to additional groups (e.a. cluster admins).
+  Additionally, the PaasConfig can have additional `argopermissions` to be handed to additional groups (e.a. cluster admins).

 ## Config examples

-### Paas Operator ConfigMap
+### PaasConfig

-The Paas Operator ConfigMap (managed by cluster admins) can be configured as follows:
+The PaasConfig (managed by cluster admins) can be configured as follows:

 !!! example